 To maximize academic growth opportunities for students in Putnam City Schools, the district has established a Proficiency-Based Promotion (PBP) program for students in kindergarten through grade 12.
 The parameters for this program are specified in House Bill 1017.
 This program provides students the opportunity to move ahead in their educational efforts by demonstrating proficiency in one or more curriculum areas.

 Registration forms are made available during the spring of each school year.
-Forms may be found on this page or through the school sites.
+Forms may be found on links below or through the school sites.

 High School and Middle School